 With surf, sun, and sand to spare, Florida has become one of the nation’s top spring break destinations.
 Its beaches offer a chance for families and students to take a break from cooler temps and soak up some rays on the sandy shores.
 Whether you want to unwind on a relaxing vacation or enjoy the party scene, you can find exactly what you’re looking for when you visit the Sunshine State.
 Check out one of these top spring break beaches in Florida to find your idea of paradise.

 This active city along Florida’s eastern shore is constantly hosting big events and draws huge crowds during the spring break season.
 Bike Week, which occurs in early to mid-March, is one of the biggest events of the year in Daytona, so you’ll have to book your accommodations well in advance if your spring break falls during the same time.
-If your spring break takes place in April, you’ll experience slightly less dense crowds post-Bike Week and college spring break schedules, making for a more family-friendly experience.
+Another big draw to this location is the Daytona International Speedway.

 For a more low-key Florida getaway, check out Sanibel Island.
 Located in the beautiful barrier islands on the Gulf Coast, Sanibel is considered a family-friendly spring break destination, with fewer crowds and a quieter atmosphere.
 Most visitors spend their days sunbathing on the sand, collecting seashells on the shore, or going for a relaxing swim in the calm, emerald waters.